-The cornerstone of the new synagogue was laid by the President of the community Mr Gustave Bonas (pictured right).
+The cornerstone of the new synagogue, designed by Kimberley's finest architect WD Greatbach, was laid by the President of the community Mr Gustave Bonas (pictured right).
 It was said that it was 'in great measure, due to his exertions, that the Jews of Kimberley are erecting such a splendid house of prayer in one of the best parts of town.

-Bonas and Col David Harris, CMG (who served under General Warren in 1885, and in various native wars; prominent in the defence of Kimberley in 1899-1900 - and a Director of De Beers) were for many years, alternate presidents of the synagogue.
+Bonas had been for many years, alternate president of the community with Col David Harris, CMG (who had served under General Warren in 1885, and in various native wars; prominent in the defence of Kimberley in 1899-1900 - and was a Director of De Beers) (See Harris's death and funeral in 1942 described below by Rev Bernard Wulf)

-You can read more about Gustave Bonas himself, a member of the original diamond syndicate (see above) and his beautiful house Lilianville, in Lodge Road (see below) later called Dunluce by John Orr who bought it from him in 1907 on the 'Pioneers' page of the Kimberley Jewish Community website.
+You can read more about Gustave Bonas himself, a member of the original diamond syndicate, on the 'Pioneers' page (link below).
+Bonas seems to have left Kimberley that same year.
+He sold his beautiful house Lilianville, in Lodge Road (below) also designed by Greatbach, later called Dunluce by John Orr who bought it from him in 1902 of the Kimberley Jewish Community website.
+(Link on the last page of this article)